mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MicrosoftSearch/PagerDuty-Escalation-Policies-Microsoft-Graph-connector-(preview).md

 Before you create a PagerDuty Escalation Policies Microsoft Graph connector, complete the following steps:

 1. Create a PagerDuty account with administrator permission in the PagerDuty app.
 2. Add a new app in PagerDuty with OAuth 2.0 functionality enabled.
-See [OAuth Functionality](https://developer.pagerduty.com/docs/oauth-functionality) and [Register an App](https://developer.pagerduty.com/docs/register-an-app) for more information.
+For more information, see [OAuth Functionality](https://developer.pagerduty.com/docs/oauth-functionality) and [Register an App](https://developer.pagerduty.com/docs/register-an-app).
 3. Select ‘Scoped OAuth’ in PagerDuty new app registration setting page.
 4. Use the following links for the field ‘Redirect URL’ in PagerDuty new app registration setting page.